What is the $100 part of the donation used for?

-Why is the required donation set at $1000?
+Why is the donation amount set at $1,000?

-To raise $100,000 through individual donations of $100 each would mean recruiting 1000 members.
+It also keeps the cost of raising money for our grants low: to raise $100,000 through individual donations of $100 each would mean recruiting 1000 members.
 It costs more to recruit 1000 people than it does 100.
 These higher costs would mean less money for the people who need it most — the grant recipients and the people they serve.

 Why does Impact100 WA give the entire $100,000 to a single organisation?